donortracker123/DonorTracker/python/README.md

   -im, --imputed-multilateral-file PATH
                                   Path to the Imputed Multilateral data from the ONE Campaign (Retrieved manually).
-  -country, --group-by-country TEXT
+  -ly, --latest-year TEXT         Latest year to use in the analysis -country, --group-by-country TEXT
                                   Group by country?
 (Each country gets a separate chart output) -o, --output TEXT               Output CSV file if not grouped by country.
   --help                          Show this message and exit.
 ```

+# Package Usage

+## Files Required:
+To successfully use this package, you will need:
+* DAC1 dataset (link here)
+* CRS dataset (link here)
+* ONE Campaign imputed multilateral data (Can be generated in python/analysis.py)